 - newsletters, brochures, flyers

-- books, manuals, training materials
+- books, manuals, training or course materials

 Rights in Copyright